MarianoGappa/cautious-octo-sniffle/README.md

 - Flowbro should be ready on http://localhost:41234

 ## I don't have nor want to know anything about Go!
-- Fine.
+Fine.
 Use the latest release binary for your OS: https://github.com/MarianoGappa/flowbro/releases
-- Unpack the source code on the same folder.
-Flowbro doesn't need the source code to work, but it needs the `webroot` folder within it.

 ## Making your first Flowbro configuration
 - Clone `webroot/configs/config-example.js`; give it a name according to your project e.g.: `website-requests.js`